AlexB52/grizzly-group/README.md

+:construction: **The gem is not published and is still a work in progress.**

 # Grizzly::Group

 Grizzly::Group is an attempt to end the predominance of the Array in Ruby by providing a Ruby monad & collection class that behaves like an array but returns a subclass instance instead of a new array.